romana/romana/romana_setup.md

 # The `romana-setup` tool

-The `romana-setup` tool is used to provision and install Romana using the selected installation environment, linux distribution and stack type.
+The `romana-setup` tool is used to provision and install Romana using the selected installation environment, Linux distribution and stack type.

+This can be used to set up small clusters running Romana on AWS, Vagrant or predefined hosts for testing, evaluation and demonstration purposes.

 ## Usage Summary